SeitaBV/flexmeasures-entsoe/README.md

 First of all, this is a FlexMeasures plugin.
 Consult the FlexMeasures documentation for setup.

-1. Add the path to this directory to your FlexMeasures (>v0.4.0) config file, using the `FLEXMEASURES_PLUGINS` setting.
+1. Add `/path/to/flexmeasures-entsoe/flexmeasures_entsoe` to your FlexMeasures (>v0.4.0) config file,
+using the `FLEXMEASURES_PLUGINS` setting.

 2. Add `ENTSOE_AUTH_TOKEN` to your FlexMeasures config (e.g. ~/.flexmeasures.cfg).